 - Tropical: the most common flavor in the exotic weed strains.
 The tropical flavor and smell of weed are rare because finding weed strains that bear the terpenes is also challenging.
 But you can buy Cinderella 99, Guava Cake, Grapefruit, Forbidden Fruit, and Papaya for this flavor.

 - Berries: Another widespread marijuana taste.
-This category features all weed strains with berry flavors, such as Blueberry and Blue Dream.
+This category features all weed strains with berry flavors like blueberry, strawberry, or cherry, such as Blueberry and Blue Dream.

 - Floral: also known as herbal flavor.
 You can also consider it one of the widespread flavors available in Great White Shark and Jamaican Lambsbread.